Friday, November 20, 2020

 And yet, there's a strong ideological resistance among some against being required to wear masks.
 These folks want the economy to open up wide with no restrictions in place.
 And those same folks are active in state legislatures and in the courts to prevent governors, mayors and county administrators from having the power to require masks and social distancing.
 The callousness of these folks is beyond measure.

 Can they not stand up for their rights and urge the safety of others at the same time?
-For example, they might ask that folks be allowed to choose whether or not to wear masks, while also admitting the stupidity and risk of refusing to do so?
+For example, they might ask that folks be allowed to choose whether or not to wear masks, while also admitting risk of refusing to do so?
 While advocating for freedom, could they not also advocate for responsibility exercised for the protection of each other?

 We are braced for a Thanksgiving like no other.
 Had we shut down for an additional two weeks in the spring, as painful as that would have been, it would have saved well over 200,000 lives and would have allowed us to move at this point, much closer to normal life.